edusense/edusense/compose/README.md

 2. *Changing DB name*: By default, all the data is stored in `edusense` database in mongo DB.
 To change the DB name, change the value for `-db` at `services.storage.command`.

+## Notes on larger scale deployment

+For large scale deployment of EduSense, we deploy each container manually using docker run for better, fine-grained control of deployments.
+For more information about each of the components, please refer to readme.md for each docker containers.